canonical/action-build/README.md

 arguments to Snapcraft.
 This is primarily intended to allow the use of experimental features by passing `--enable-experimental-*` arguments to Snapcraft.

+### `ua-token`

+The `ua-token` parameter can be used to tell Snapcraft to attach an Ubuntu Advantage (UA) token inside the build environment.
+Snapcraft will ensure the token is detached before exiting, but be warned that it is possible some failures may prevent detaching (e.g. aborted jobs).